assemblee-virtuelle/semapps/website/docs/middleware/activitypub/index.md

 ### Configure the LDP containers

 The containers for actors and objects are handled through the LDP service.
-You need to define containers with ActivityStreams's actors and objects in the `acceptedTypes`.
+You need to define containers with ActivityStreams's actors and objects in the `types`.
 Alternatively, you can load the default containers from the `@semapps/activitypub` package as below:

 ```js
 const { LdpService } = require('@semapps/ldp');